wavefrontHQ/docs/pages/doc/trace_data_details.md

 * Duration – per-minute histogram distributions of the amount of time that each request takes

-### Operation-level and Trace-level RED Metrics
+### Span RED Metrics and Trace RED Metrics

 Wavefront uses ingested spans to derive RED metrics for two kinds of request:
-* Operation-level RED metrics measure individual operations, typically within a single service.
-For example, an operation-level metric might measure number of calls per minute to the `dispatch` operation in the `delivery` service.
+* Span RED metrics measure individual operations, typically within a single service.
+For example, a span RED metric might measure number of calls per minute to the `dispatch` operation in the `delivery` service.

-  Wavefront uses operation-level metrics as the basis for the [predefined charts](#predefined-charts) shown below.
+  Wavefront uses span RED metrics as the basis for the [predefined charts](#predefined-charts) shown below.

-* Trace-level RED metrics measure traces that start with a given root operation.
-For example, a trace-level metric might measure the number of traces that each start with a call to the `orderShirts` operation in the `shopping` service.
+* Trace RED metrics measure traces that start with a given root operation.
+For example, a trace RED metric might measure the number of traces that each start with a call to the `orderShirts` operation in the `shopping` service.

-  Wavefront derives trace-level metrics from each trace's root span and end span.
+  Wavefront derives trace RED metrics from each trace's root span and end span.
 (If a trace has multiple root spans, the earliest is used.)
-You need to [query for trace-level metrics](#red-metrics-queries-for-charts-and-alerts) to visualize them.
+You need to [query for trace metrics](#red-metrics-queries-for-charts-and-alerts) to visualize them.

-**Note:** For traces that consist entirely of synchronous member spans, trace-level RED metrics are equivalent to the corresponding operation-level RED metrics.
-For traces that have asynchronous member spans, trace-level RED metrics provide more accurate measures of trace duration, especially when a trace's root span ends before a child span.
+**Note:** For traces that consist entirely of synchronous member spans, trace RED metrics are equivalent to the corresponding span RED metrics.
+For traces that have asynchronous member spans, trace RED metrics provide more accurate measures of trace duration, especially when a trace's root span ends before a child span.

 ### Predefined Charts
-Wavefront automatically generates charts to display the auto-derived RED metrics for a particular service.
+Wavefront automatically generates charts to display the span RED metrics for a particular service.
 To view these charts:

 1. Select **Applications > Inventory** in the Wavefront task bar.
 If necessary, scroll to find your application and its services.
 2. Click on the service you want to see metrics for.